 /usr/local/bin/heroku is pointing to the new CLI.
 If you continue to have trouble, run

-Uninstalling the Heroku CLI
+Uninstall the Heroku CLI

-Note that this also deletes all CLI plugins.
+This action also deletes all CLI plugins.

 On macOS, you can uninstall the CLI by typing: